dgreenheck/OpenFracture/Documentation~/Prefracture.md

 ## Overview

 The `Prefracture` script allows meshes to be fractured in the editor.
+When a mesh is prefractured, the fragments are added to the scene and the original object is set to an inactive state.
+Each fragment has a RigidBody attached to it which is frozen.
+Fragments can be unfrozen based on several trigger conditions (listed below).
+When the trigger condition is satisfied, the fragment is unfrozen.
+Optionally, all fragments can be unfrozen if a single fragment's trigger conditions are satisfied.
+This allows prefractured meshes to be broken apart one piece at a time or shatter all at once.

 ## Prerequisites